remi-viau/syncManager/README.md

-# Backup and Restore Script for S3
+# Backup and Restore Script for docker and S3

 ## Overview
-This script provides a solution for automating the backup and restoration of static data folders and service databases to/from an S3 bucket.
+This script provides a solution for automating the backup and restoration of static data folders and service databases inside a docker container to/from an S3 bucket.
 It supports multiple environments (e.g., `dev` and `prod`) and includes options for viewing available restore points.

 ## Features
 - **Backup**: Compresses specified directories and databases, uploads them to OVH S3, and manages retention policies.